Guide to Wiltshire Ham: A classic British favourite

 When it comes to a festive or special meal, few cuts offer the savoury richness of Wiltshire Ham.
 Known for its unique curing method and deep flavour, this British classic has delighted diners for centuries.
 Here’s a comprehensive guide to Wiltshire Ham, from its history to preparation tips for making the most of this beloved roast.

-A Brief History of Wiltshire Ham
+A brief history of Wiltshire Ham

 The story of Wiltshire Ham begins in the rural county of Wiltshire, where traditional curing practices date back to the 18th century.
 Unlike other curing techniques, Wiltshire Ham is prepared using a “Wiltshire Cure,” a method involving a saltwater brine that preserves the meat’s moisture and enhances its natural flavours.
 This special cure, developed specifically in Wiltshire, became popular for its ability to create a ham that was tender, flavourful, and easy to store – ideal for feeding families throughout the year.